hkamran80/articles/markdown/articles/securing-your-digital-life.md

 Canadian residents are protected by
 [the Personal Information Protection and Electronic Documents Act (PIPEDA)](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-personal-information-protection-and-electronic-documents-act-pipeda/), California residents are covered by [the California Consumer Privacy Act (CCPA) and the California Privacy Rights Act (CPRA)](https://cppa.ca.gov/regulations/), and so on, so forth.
-You have the right to know what personal information an entity[^8] collects on you, the right to delete personal information collected, the right to opt-out of the sale of your personal information, and the right to not be discriminated against for exercising your rights.
+These regulations give individuals the right to know what personal information an entity[^8] collects, the right to delete personal information collected, the right to opt-out of the sale of your personal information, and the right to not be discriminated against for exercising your rights.

 A full list of rights can be found by clicking on the corresponding legislation from the following, non-exhaustive list of links: [GDPR (EEA)](https://edps.europa.eu/data-protection/our-work/subjects/rights-individual),